7 minute read

 Address: 169.45.246.141

-What is an non-authoritative answer?
-And why this appears to my nslookup?
+What is a non-authoritative answer?
+And why does this appear in my nslookup?

-An authoritative answer comes from a nameserver that is considered authoritative for the domainwhich it’s returning a record for (one of the nameservers in the list for the domain did a lookup on), and a non-authoritative answer comes from anywhere else (a nameserver not in the list for the domain that we lookup on).
+An authoritative answer comes from a nameserver that is considered authoritative for the domain which it’s returning a record for (one of the nameservers in the list for the domain we did a lookup on), and a non-authoritative answer comes from anywhere else (a nameserver not in the list for the domain that we looked up).

 It’s basically a distinction between a nameserver that’s an official nameserver for the domain you’re querying, and a nameserver that isn’t.
 Nameservers that aren’t authoritative are getting their answers second (or third or fourth…) hand - just relaying the information along from somewhere else.